 The CAA tackles the rising cost of tuition and increases federal student aid so that every student can afford to attend college and earn a quality degree.
 This proposal:

-- Expands access to dual enrollment and early college high school programs that give students the ability to earn free college credits while still in high school
+- Expands access to dual enrollment and early college high school programs that give students the ability to earn tuition-free college credits while still in high school.

 College Affordability Act (H.R.
 4674) – Click to download Fact Sheet (PDF).